DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Depths of the elven forest.
 Animal trail, which was illuminated by the deep green sunlight.
-Fairin, stopping her feet, turned off the <span title="jp. 通信機 From now on just radio">radio<span>.
+Farin, stopping her feet, turned off the <span title="jp. 通信機 From now on just radio">radio<span>.

 "Jeanne-sama, I've finished contacting our unit at the forest's entrance."